Supporting learning at home

 You can help your child's learning every day, by supporting and encouraging them and being excited by their learning.
 Here are some ideas to keep them developing their literacy and numeracy skills at home.
 Have a look at the year group for your child and have fun.

-Many children come home with some type of homework, like reading, learning how to spell new words, practising basic maths facts, or even projects to be completed over a longer period of time.
+Many children come home with some type of homework, like reading, learning how to spell new words, practising basic mathematics facts, or even projects to be completed over a longer period of time.
 It is useful to know how to support your child to do their homework, but not do it for them.

 Usually a couple of times a year you (and often your child as well) will have the opportunity to meet with your child's teacher and talk about the progress your child is making.
 Here's what to expect from these meetings and some tips to get the most out of them.